mlr-org/mlr/README.md

 # Stratification: FALSE
 ```

-Note that we should need to remove stratification, as it does not really make sense in the context of time series to stratify our data (unless we can somehow use this for panel data).
+Note that we should stratification, as it does not really make sense in the context of time series to stratify our data (unless we can somehow use this for panel data).
 The wonderful graphic posted below comes from the `caret` website and gives an intuitive idea of the sliding windows for both the growth and fixed options.

 ![Build Status](http://topepo.github.io/caret/main_files/figure-html/Split_time-1.png)